postmanlabs/labs-docs/src/pages/postman-flows/getting-started/running-requests-in-sequence.md

    ![Start the flow](https://assets.postman.com/postman-labs-docs/running-requests/running-run-with-signals.gif)

-If you want to use data from one request in another request, you can learn how to do so in [Chaining Requests with data](/postman-flows/getting-started/chaining-requests-with-data/).
+If you want to use data from one request in another request, you can learn how to do so in [Chaining requests with data](/postman-flows/getting-started/chaining-requests-with-data/).